TeohKF/Getting-and-Cleaning-Data_Course-Project/README.md

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Steps to work on this course project

 To generate the required data set, first download the original data files and put them into your own folder, together with the R script file.
-Set the working directory to be the folder you put these files.
+Set the working directory of R to be the folder you put these files.

 Run the script which will automatically generate a txt file named `tiny_data.txt' in the same folder.